laminlabs/lamindb/docs/guide/basic.md

 ## Data objects in storage & memory: `DObject`

-[DObject](lamindb.dobject) allows accessing atomic data in object storage and loading or streaming them into memory.
+{class}`~lamindb.DObject` allows accessing atomic data in object storage and loading or streaming them into memory.

 ## On-disk and in-memory representations of data